itemisCREATE/create-vscode-editor/README.md

+> Note: The extension is not published, yet!

 # itemis CREATE for Visual Studio Code

 With itemis CREATE, you can easily create complex systems in a visual way.
 Simulate and test your system’s behavior already while you are modeling.
 Code generators translate your state machine into high-quality source code for different target platforms.